butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 # Notice
 **This extension request latest SD webui v1.6.x, update it before using this extension.
 And also re-lanuch SD webui after installing(not just reload UI).
 If you have an issue, check console log window's detail and read [common issue](#common-issue) part**

-**You can also try following fork of this project, which keeps updating when I'm busy on other projects.**
+**You can also try following forks of this project, which keeps updating when I'm busy on other projects.**
 [https://github.com/zixaphir/Stable-Diffusion-Webui-Civitai-Helper](https://github.com/zixaphir/Stable-Diffusion-Webui-Civitai-Helper)
 or
 [https://github.com/blue-pen5805/Stable-Diffusion-Webui-Civitai-Helper](https://github.com/blue-pen5805/Stable-Diffusion-Webui-Civitai-Helper)